hangforever/hangzone-backend/README.md

 ## General Project Structure

-As I don't really know what I'm doing, the general project structure will be based off of [this "realworld" example](https://github.com/TatriX/realworld-rust-rocket).
+The general project structure will be based off of [this "realworld" example](https://github.com/TatriX/realworld-rust-rocket).
 In their words:

 > This codebase was created to demonstrate a fully fledged fullstack application built with Rocket including CRUD operations, authentication, routing, pagination, and more.
 >